Norway blocks Rolls-Royce's plan to sell engine maker to Russia | Law-Order

 Norway blocks Rolls-Royce's plan to sell engine maker to Russia

-Norway will prohibit the planned sale by Britain's Rolls-Royce of a Norwegian maritime engine maker to a Russian company on national security grounds, the Nordic country's justice minister told parliament on Tuesday.
-Based on Norway's west coast, and owned by Rolls-Royce for more than 20 years, Bergen Engines is a supplier to NATO member Norway's navy as well as to the global shipping industry.
+Norway will block Rolls-Royce from selling a Norwegian maritime engine maker to a Russian company on national security grounds, its justice minister told parliament on Tuesday.
+Based on Norway's west coast, and owned by Britain's Rolls-Royce for more than 20 years, Bergen Engines supplies NATO member Norway's navy as well as the global shipping industry.

-The Norwegian government on March 9 said it had temporarily suspended the 150 million euro ($178 million) sale of Bergen Engines to TMH Group while it assessed security implications.
-"We now have sufficient information to conclude that it is necessary to prevent the company from being sold to a group controlled from a country with which we do not have security cooperation," Justice Minister Monica Maeland of the center-right minority government told parliament on Tuesday.
+The government on March 9 said it had temporarily suspended the 150 million euro ($178 million) sale to TMH Group while it assessed security implications.
+"We now have sufficient information to conclude that it is necessary to prevent the company from being sold to a group controlled from a country with which we do not have security cooperation," Justice Minister Monica Maeland of the centre-right minority government told parliament.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)